Foster, Walsh, and Smith: A Story Of Confidence-Building And Redemption

 2021 was a not-so good year for Foster, Walsh, and Smith.

-Well, for three minutes and 40 seconds for the men’s 400 IM final at the 2021 U.S. Olympic trials, it was for Foster.
+Well, for three minutes and 40 seconds of the men’s 400 IM final at the 2021 U.S. Olympic trials, it was for Foster.
 He came in as the top seed from prelims and was in second place, 1.82 seconds ahead of Jay Litherland with 50 meters left to swim — seemingly well on his way to Tokyo.
 But then, Litherland came back while Foster finished third, Foster falling apart on the home stretch.

 “I’ve struggled in the past with staying in my own lane,” Foster said.
 “The first thing that goes wrong in my race, it was lights out for me.
 And I would just battle those inner, negative voices.”